polyaxon/polyaxon/templates/installation/install_kubernetes.md

 Kubernetes’ documentation describes [many ways to set up a cluster](https://kubernetes.io/docs/setup/pick-right-solution/).

-In this guide we shall provide quick instructions for the most painless and popular ways of getting setup in various cloud providers.
+In this guide we shall provide quick instructions for the most painless and popular ways of getting a setup in various cloud providers.

 ??? caution "Security and sensitive data"
     If you are about to deploy a kubernetes cluster with sensitive data,